ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-constraints.md

 total_cycles = simulation.results.sum()[
     ["battery-electric_charge_mwh", "battery-electric_discharge_mwh"]
 ].sum()
-print(total_cycles)
+print(f"{total_cycles=}")
 ```

 After simulation we can see our total cycles are constrained to an upper limit of 30 (with a small floating point error):

 ```
-30.000000002
+total_cycles=30.000000002
 ```

 ### Constraining Total Generation

-The example below shows how to constrain the total generation in a site.
+The example below shows how to use a custom constraint to constrain the total generation in a site.

 We define a site with a solar and electric generator asset, with the available solar power increasing with time: